niklasf/birthdays/README.txt

     month and/or year should be displayed.
 When 'Hide year and age' is set to 'Yes', filtering by year is not possible.
-  * 'Send upcoming birthdays to admin': this one has 4 values 'Disabled', 'Dayly', 'Weekly, on the first day of the week' and 'Monthly'.
+  * 'Send upcoming birthdays to admin': this one has 4 values 'Disabled', 'Daily', 'Weekly, on the first day of the week' and 'Monthly'.
 This will send an e-mail to your site e-mail address at the given intervals, listing users that will have their birthday in that period.
 The first day of the week is controlled by the date and time settings of Drupal, which can be